joshmeranda/glazy/README.md

 # glazy
 Git web API wrapper written in Kotlin.
 Its git, but all command line for when a gui is just too much effort.

+# NOTE

+Be aware this project aimed to augment some missing functionality from the official [github command line](https://cli.github.com/).
+That tool has implement most if not all of this project's functionality has been implemented and this project will no longer be maintained, and should not be used in favor of the official tool.

 # Build
 Run `mvn package`.
 Add repository location to PATH environment variable.